Ormsby-Gore Commission: Trade and commerce

-The commission accepted that trade and commerce was generally underdeveloped, more particularly in Nyasaland, and in and Northern Rhodesia where copper mining was only just starting.
+The commission accepted that trade and commerce was generally underdeveloped, more particularly in Nyasaland, and in Northern Rhodesia where copper mining was only just starting.
 International shipping and banking and credit were both underdeveloped in East Africa and this hampered economic development.
 The Commission recommended that the commercial law of all the territories should be standardised in line with British law, including the law relating to companies, insolvency and trademarks, and that an East African Trade Bureau should be set up in London, similar to existing Canadian and Australian trade bodies.

 Other issues

 The report contained a section on the serious problems caused by the tsetse fly in many areas of East and Central Africa, and suggested that the territories should coordinate efforts to eliminate the flies or their carriers and to treat human sleeping sickness and animal trypanosomiasis with a view to their eradication.
 It also considered the importance of promoting scientific research in many fields, including crop production, forestry, fisheries and animal husbandry, and suggested that much of this should be financed by the British Government rather than from local revenue sources.